aridjayarecipes/cutesrecipes.web.app/content/post/1878-recipe-of-super-quick-homemade-chocolate-cupcakes-with-pomegranate-cream-cheese-frosting.md

 1. Make ready 7 oz bag of chocolate covered pomegranat juice pieces I use a brand called brookside they are in the candy section of the grocery store

-Devil&#39;s Food Cupcakes with Pomegranate Sugar Shards.
+Devil's Food Cupcakes with Pomegranate Sugar Shards.
 Cinnamon Swirl Cupcakes topped with Cinnamon Cream Cheese Frosting and glazed mini cinnamon rolls!
 You can customize these cupcakes with cream cheese frosting by adding raisins, gumdrops, and more.
 Remove cupcakes from tins, and frost with cream-cheese frosting.

 <!--inarticleads2-->